Elizabeth Bliss-Burger

 About

-Elizabeth holds a Secondary Science Teaching Certification from Johns Hopkins and a Bachelor of Science in biology and psychology from the University of Denver.
-Her favorite classroom is nature, where she can be found trail running, mountain climbing, or most recently, learning how to bike on Boston roads.
+Before HDS, Elizabeth worked as a lead re-entry specialist at Rikers Island and as a consultant for From Prison Cells to PhDs.
+She holds a Secondary Science Teaching Certification from Johns Hopkins and a Bachelor of Science in biology and psychology from the University of Denver.
+Her favorite classroom is still the outdoors—whether trail running, climbing peaks, or, most recently, learning to bike Boston’s roads.

 Stay up to date on our latest work to improve cities